ViscousTests/website/content/docs/lifestyle-optimizations/bike-commuting.md

 https://www.parktool.com/blog/repair-help/when-to-replace-a-chain-on-a-bicycle
 for a good overview of this problem.

+**TIP:** When replacing the chain, sometimes using a chain tool to drive the cylindrical bit through the two links to close the loop will result in a "stiff" link.
+Basically the two links of the chain on either side of the bit you just drove through will not rotate freely along the bit like the other links.
+One common reason this happens is because the pressure from driving the bit will *press the outer link firming against the inner one*.
+To fix this, simply put some metal pliers or the like into the gap between the two outer link's sides and twist to push the sides further apart!

 #### 3. Worn Cogs

 Just like chains can wear out, so can the cogs they wrap around.
 This happens